 How to say adalimumab: AH-dah-lee-mu-mab.

-All versions of adalimumab are used to treat inflammation of the:
+Adalimumab is used to treat inflammation of the:

 - joints (rheumatoid arthritis, polyarticular juvenile idiopathic arthritis and active enthesitis-related arthritis)

 - skin (plaque psoriasis and hidradenitis suppurativa)

 - spine, causing back pain (axial spondyloarthritis and ankylosing spondylitis)

 - gut and ulcers in the lining of the gut (Crohn's disease and ulcerative colitis)

 - layer beneath the white of the eyeball (non-infectious uveitis)

 Humira is the brand name of the original adalimumab medicine.
 There are now 5 newer versions of adalimumab, known by the brand names Amgevita, Hyrimoz, Idacio, Imraldi and Yuflyma.